Jishnnu/COVID-19-Detection/README.md

 This repository contains all the materials related to the implementation of a **_Hybrid Machine Learning model to predict if an individual has contracted COVID-19 from the symptoms they experience and from the X-Ray scans of their chest (lungs)_**.

 Please make sure that you change the existing path specification with your custom directory path in the source code.
-I have deployed this CNN model on HuggingFace as a **_Gradio Application_**.
+I have deployed this Hybrid Machine Learning model on HuggingFace as a **_Gradio Application_**.
 Simply click on the **_Open in Gradio_** button to check it out.

 ## Kaggle Datasets